DarkDeity001/Amazon_clone-Frontend/README.md

 Amazon.com Clone
 <br>
-This is amazon.com Clone Which only contain fontend (Backend will be added afterwards)
+This is amazon.com Clone Which only contain fontend
+### Note
+This project was created when i was learning Html and Css.
+This is'nt my main project